archesproject/arches/docker/Readme.md

 ## Requirements
-- Docker installed on your machine
+- Docker installed on your machine: [docker.com/get-docker](https://www.docker.com/get-docker)

+It also helps to read up on Docker: [docker.com/engine/getstarted](https://docs.docker.com/engine/getstarted/)

 ## Getting Started
 1. Create your new project folder, preferably one managed by a version control system such as Git.

-2. Copy [docker-compose.yml](../docker-compose.yml) from the official Arches repository to the root of your project folder.
+2. Copy [docker-compose.yml](../docker-compose.yml) from the root of the official Arches repository to the root of your project folder.

 3. Edit your `docker-compose.yml`
 	Under the 'arches' service, change: